 The donation will enable Iraq the Ministry of Health’s Medico-Legal Directorate (MLD) and the Martyr’s Foundation’s Mass Graves Affairs and Protection Directorate (MGD) to use the software to securely collect, analyze and store large amounts of information related to Iraq’s missing persons and their families.

-The ICMP-developed software, called the Identification Data Management System (iDMS), has proven effective in handling large-scale missing person scenarios.
+The ICMP-developed software, called the Integrated Data Management System (iDMS), has proven effective in handling large-scale missing person scenarios.
 ICMP also will train Iraqi experts in using the system to document, store and analyze data from each step of the missing persons process, including data obtained from families of the missing, from mass grave sites and from DNA profile analysis in laboratories.
 Such data processing enables the comparison of DNA profiles from family members with profiles extracted from remains, with matching profiles supporting identification.

 The use of iDMS was a key component in efforts that led to the identification of more than 75 percent of the 40,000 who were missing at the end of the 1990s conflict in the former Yugoslavia.
 It also has been used to support identification of victims of disasters, including the 2004 Southeast Asian tsunami.

 “The equipment, software and training will help Iraqi authorities intensify and accelerate their efforts to account for missing persons,” said Alexander Hug, Head of ICMP in Iraq.
 “This is a much-needed and welcome step forward, particularly considering the large number of Iraqi families who are missing relatives.”